 What is the Standard Arbitration Clause?

 "Any dispute arising from or related to the present contract shall be submitted to the Basketball Arbitral Tribunal (BAT) in Geneva, Switzerland and shall be resolved in accordance with the BAT Arbitration Rules by a single arbitrator appointed by the BAT President.
 The seat of the arbitration shall be Geneva, Switzerland.
 The arbitration shall be governed by Chapter 12 of the Swiss Act on Private International Law, irrespective of the parties' domicile.
 The language of the arbitration shall be English.
 The arbitrator shall decide the dispute ex aequo et bono."
+(Article 0.3 of the BAT Arbitration Rules)

 What kind of disputes can be brought before BAT?